-There is course work for 36 weeks per year in math, reading, prose, poetry, writing, art history, music, and studio art for both levels.
+Under the Home (UTH) is a complete online curriculum available for kindergarten through third grade, and grades four and five are slated for 2020.
+There is coursework for 36 weeks per year in math, reading, prose, poetry, writing, art history, music, and studio art.
 History, geography, and science are added for first grade and above.

-It is important to note that this curriculum is now free!
-One reason the author is able to do this is by utilizing many older resources that are in the public domain.
-However, UTH creator Sonja Glumich has greatly enhanced these resources with detailed lesson plans that include teaching instructions, questions, and a wealth of activities.
-A parent needs to work with each child through the lessons although there are some lesson activities that children can complete on their own.
-This is not an independent study curriculum.
+It is important to note that this curriculum is free!
+One reason the author is able to do this is by utilizing many older textbooks and resources that are in the public domain.
+UTH creator Sonja Glumich has greatly enhanced these resources with detailed lesson plans that include teaching instructions, questions, and a wealth of activities.
+All course material is on the ad-free UTH website, so there are no worries about dead links, surfing to objectionable pages, or the interference of advertising.

 Poetry, art, and music lessons often intermix activities.
-For example, a music lesson on Beethoven’s A “Hymn of Thanksgiving” has children listen to the music a number of times.
+For example, a music lesson on Beethoven’s “A Hymn of Thanksgiving” has children listen to the music a number of times.
 Children try to describe the music and what they heard.
 They discuss thankfulness and come up with their own examples.
-They are to color, draw, or sketch one of more things for which they are grateful while listening to the music.
+They are to color, draw, or sketch one or more things for which they are grateful while listening to the music.
 They study a painting showing food and resources that might be involved in preparing for Thanksgiving, narrating what they see and how it might relate to the music.
 I love this integrated approach.

-Studio Art lessons are hands-on art activities with complete instructions.
+Studio Art lessons are art activities with complete instructions.
 You will need to obtain your own art supplies such as pens, pencils, crayons, markers, drawing paper, colored paper, washable acrylic paints, polymer clay, and Play-Doh.
 Second and third graders learn to draw with The New Augsburg's Drawing First Year Book and Second Year Book respectively.

 History begins in first grade with Stories of Great Americans for Little Americans by Edward Eggleston.
 As with other subject areas, the lesson guides, copywork, coloring pages, and a variety of learning activities expand the stories into a full course.
 Second graders study ancient civilizations in the Middle East.
-Third graders study world history from the fall of the Roman Empire up through the Crusades.
+Third graders study world history from the Fall of the Roman Empire up through the Crusades.

+A parent needs to work through the lessons with each child, although there are some lesson activities that children can complete on their own.
+This is not an independent study curriculum.
 For most lessons, there are two tabs labeled Lesson and Lesson Guide.
 Under the Lesson tab is where you find the course material—book, artwork, poetry, etc. The parent simultaneously needs to be able to follow the Lesson Guide while presenting the lessons.
 While this might pose a potential problem, I found that I could access the lessons on two different devices at the same time with the same login.
 So if you want the child to be able to view, for example, an image of a painting for art history or a math lesson while you teach the lesson—which seems essential to me, the child would need to be logged in simultaneously on another device.

-However, UTH’s lesson guides have done a lovely job of applying Charlotte Mason and unit study methodology in the design of many of the lessons.
+UTH overcomes some of the negatives associated with using older resources because their lesson guides do a lovely job of applying Charlotte Mason and unit study methodology alongside the older resources.
 Looking through the geography lessons for first grade, I found myself thinking that the activities were surely more interesting and effective for learning than most modern social studies textbooks for first grade.

 If you like the style of lesson presentation for some subjects and not others, you can always use only those you prefer.
 Even if you use lessons for only one or two subjects in a year, there's no cost.